Imaginous/Cowboy_Untamed/README.md

 **[Klik hier](https://github.com/Imaginous/Cowboy_Untamed/blob/main/LeesMij.md) voor een beknopte Nederlandse uitleg.**

-## Warning: Adaptive Power 2.0
+## Warning: Adaptive Power 2.0 (v4.12.0)
 It seems *Adaptive Power 2.0* resets / overwrites the motor controller settings.
 Upgrading to this firmware may render the hack unusable.<br>
-An user thinks it only happens once during the upgrade and the settings can be altered afterwards.<br>Please let me know if this is correct.
+Untamed is not compatible with the latest firmware.
+Setting Untamed speed limit removal settings will result in powerloss after a complete stop.
+Remove the Untamed settings to restore normal functionality.

 ## Download